ajhelmstetter/afrodyn/README.md

 Once you have made this file run this command to add new names to tree tip labels.
 Python version 2.7 is needed to run this.

+The tree can also be annontated in a similar way in R using the function *sub.taxa.label* from the package *phytools*.

 ```bash
 python2.7 taxon_name_subst.py sub_table.txt astral_fam_1493813_bs10_LR.tre
 ```